radio0but/LXD-Control-Center/README.md

 # LXD Control Center

-It is yet another simple UI for LXD with Django, Subprocess and webssh.
+LXDCC is yet another simple UI for LXD with Django, Subprocess and webssh.
-LXDCC allow you to manage your LXD containers all in a web interface.
-You can Start, Stop, Restart and delete container.
-For now you can only launch Ubuntu20 CentOS6 and Arch(latest) containers, i plan on parsing the image repository to allow installing any linux os.
+LXDCC allow you to manage your LXD containers in a simple responsive web interface.
+This webapp make use of bash and python to automate the most common task you would do on the terminal with lxc command like Starting, Stoping, Restarting and deleting containers.
+For now you can also launch Ubuntu20 CentOS6 and Arch(latest) containers, i plan on parsing the image repository to allow installing from the LXD Images repositories.
 Thanks to webssh its now possible to open containers in the terminal !
 Its easy to install the project with the install script and there is also a start and a stop script to easily launch webssh and LXDCC in the background.

 I do this project mainly to learn and also make something useful for my other projects.